-While she's got no problem opening declaring her love for the Canadian artist, Winter says she's "more cautious" when it comes to oversharing on social media since Kim Kardashian's terrifying encounter with armed thieves who held the reality star at gunpoint in Paris
+While she's got no problem opening declaring her love for the Canadian artist, Winter says she's "more cautious" when it comes to oversharing on social media since Kim Kardashian's terrifying encounter with armed thieves who held the reality star at gunpoint in Paris earlier this month.

 "That's absolutely terrifying and if that happened to me, I don't know what I would do," Winter shared.
 "So I'm definitely very cautious about posting specific locations of where I'm at."